Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Universality classes of many-body wave functions

 We will now definite gSL transformations along a similar line as the definition of gLU transformations.
 Let us first define a layer of SL transformation that has a form

 where $\{ W^i \}$ is a set of invertible operators that act on non-overlapping regions, and each $W^i$ satisfies

 The size of each region is less than a finite number $l$.
-The invertible operator $W_{pwl}$ defined in this way is called a layer of piecewise stochastic local transformation with a range $l$.
+The invertible operator $W_{pwl}$ defined in this way is called a layer of piecewise local stochastic transformation with a range $l$.

 A stochastic local (SL) transformation is then given by a finite layers of piecewise local invertible transformation:

 We note that such a transformation does not change the degree of freedom of the state.